The whole is greater than the sum of its parts.

 - Organize test cases designed by individual teams into ordered suites

-- Perform manual testing and run automated tests for new features and Stories
+- Perform manual testing and run automated tests for new Features

 - Prioritize time-consuming tests, refactor, and run reduced test suites where applicable

 - Help teams create reduced-test suites that they can run independently

 - Test solution performance against Nonfunctional Requirements (NFRs) and assist System and Solution Engineering in identifying system shortfalls and bottlenecks

 System and Solution Demos

 At the appropriate time during every iteration, the ART demonstrates the current, whole system to stakeholders in the system demos.
 Likewise, the Solution Train must integrate and show progress at the solution demo.
 The System Team typically helps prepare the technical environments, so they adequately and reliably demo the new solution functionality.

 The System Team often has unique skills and experience related to the evolving solution.
-It may include senior QA personnel; perhaps the System Architect/Engineer serves as a member of this team.
+It may include QA and operations personnel, and the System Architect/Engineer often serves as a member of this team.
 They have seen the solution across multiple iterations, which means they understand what it is, what it does, and how well it meets all the intended requirements.
 With this perspective, the System Team is likely to be directly involved in supporting the PI.
 As part of DevOps and the Continuous Delivery Pipeline activities, they will be doing whatever is necessary to help the ART or Solution Train prepare, package, and deploy a solution into the target environment.

 Balancing Solution Integration and Testing Effort